What is the best dog food for seniors?

 Low GI carbs keep the kilos off too

 Many dry dog foods use high levels of high-GI carbohydrates, such as wheat, rice and potatoes, in order to give them their biscuit-like consistency.
 These carbohydrates are converted to glucose, which cause blood sugar spikes that can lead to diabetes.
 This glucose also gets stored as fatty tissue, which can lead to easy weight gain, particularly as your dog’s activity levels decrease.
 That’s why Lyka includes low GI ingredients including carrot, broccoli, butternut squash, spinach and cauliflower.
 Low GI carbohydrates give your pup the energy they need without being stored in fatty tissue.
 They also maintains blood sugar levels and decrease the risk of diabetes.

 Just like us, our four-legged senior citizens are susceptible to arthritis, which causes joint pain, inflammation and stiffness.
 Omega-3 and fish oil have been proven to ease symptoms of osteoarthritis and joint inflammation.
 A 2010 study showed that dogs suffering from osteoarthritis which were given a diet higher in omega-3 had a significant improvement in the ability to walk and play, and could also rise from a resting position much easier than dogs on a lower omega-3 diet.

-Lyka’s recipes include mackerel and sardines, both of which are bursting with omega-3 goodness.
+Lyka’s recipes include sardines in our Grass-Fed Beef Bowl and fish oil in our remaining recipe range, both of which are bursting with omega-3 goodness.